Countdown (Polystyle Publications): Relaunch

 After 58 weeks, the publisher cut costs by relaunching the comic in a much cheaper format.
-From issue #59 (1 April 1972), Countdown dropped the glossy printing that had distinguished it, and switched to cheap newsprint-quality paper, also abandoning the photogravure printing that had also been a feature until then.
+From issue No. 59 (1 April 1972), Countdown dropped the glossy printing that had distinguished it, and switched to cheap newsprint-quality paper, also abandoning the photogravure printing that had also been a feature until then.
 (This entailed also switching to new printers: David Brockdorff Ltd of Walthamstow and Harlow.)

 The relaunch saw a shift in emphasis away from Gerry Anderson content, with the Doctor Who strip given the front page as well as two pages inside.
 The newly named TV Action + Countdown dropped many of the original strips from Countdown, substituting new ones based on contemporary crime and adventure television programmes: these included Hawaii Five-O, Alias Smith and Jones and Cannon (TV Series).
-From issue #100, the publication's title became simply TV Action, and the roster of strips expanded to include the Gerry Anderson-produced The Protectors.
+From issue No. 100, the publication's title became simply TV Action, and the roster of strips expanded to include the Gerry Anderson-produced The Protectors.

-The final issue, #132, was cover-dated 25 August 1973; the following week, the title officially merged with Polystyle's TV Comic, with only Doctor Who and the humorous Droopy and Dad's Army strips initially surviving the merger—ironic given that these three strips had originally featured in TV Comic before being transferred across to Countdown/TV Action.
+The final issue, No. 132, was cover-dated 25 August 1973; the following week, the title officially merged with Polystyle's TV Comic, with only Doctor Who and the humorous Droopy and Dad's Army strips initially surviving the merger—ironic given that these three strips had originally featured in TV Comic before being transferred across to Countdown/TV Action.
 New strips based on the TV detective series Cannon would later appear in TV Comic, while several of those which had first been published in TV Action would later be reprinted in short-lived TV Comic sister-title Target in 1978.